Aloo Posto Recipe

 Ingredients

 Mustard Oil – Always make this Bengali aloo dish in mustard oil for the traditional flavor.
-If it’s not available, then you can use vegetable oil.
+If it’s not available, you can use any cooking oil instead.

-Poppy Seeds – White poppy seeds (posto, khus khus) are the star ingredient that makes this aloo sabji recipe different from others.
+White Poppy Seeds (Posto, Khus Khus, Posta Dana) are the star ingredient that makes the aloo posto recipe different from others.

-Some people also add turmeric powder to their recipes but I don’t.
-Feel free to add it if you wish to.
+Some people add turmeric powder to their recipes, but I don’t.
+Feel free to add it if you’d like.

 How To Make Aloo Posto